 10. Principal Component Analysis (PCA)

-As the name implies, Principal Component Analysis (PCA) accentuates the principal components of data such that the subtle but salient features of data are more apparent.
-Like the SVD, PCA reduces the dimensionality of data emphasizing the distinguishing characteristics while removing the uncorrelated noise.
-The PCA algorithm maps the data into new axes called the PCA space.
-From the PCA space, the data may be reconstructed with reduced dimension as the rank-k sum of SVD outer products accomplishes.
-However, it is more common to use the PCA space data for classification applications.
+As the name implies, Principal Component Analysis (PCA) accentuates the principal components of data such that the salient features of the data are more apparent.
+Like the SVD, PCA reduces the dimensionality of data, emphasizing the distinguishing characteristics while removing the insignificant.
+The PCA algorithm maps the data into a new vector space called the PCA space.
+From the PCA space, the data may be reconstructed with reduced dimension.
+However, using the PCA space data for classification and recognition applications is more common.
 In the PCA space, similar items are grouped together and separated from clusters of dissimilar items.

-Suppose that you wish to automate the classification of items into groups based on measurable features.
-PCA can use correlations between the features to find a linear combination of the features such that similar items are clustered together in the reduced dimension PCA space.
-PCA uses the most significant eigenvectors found from a covariance matrix to find the linear combinations of the features.
-Then, when we multiply sample data by the most significant eigenvectors (determined by the eigenvalues), the differences between data sets become more obvious allowing for source identification.
+PCA can help automate the classification of items based on measurable features.
+PCA uses correlations between the features to find a linear combination of the features such that similar items are clustered together in the PCA space.
+PCA uses the most significant eigenvectors from a covariance matrix to find the linear combinations of the features.
+Using a covariance matrix is significant to PCA as it reveals how similar and dissimilar (at variance) the data samples are.
+Then, when we multiply sample data by the most significant eigenvectors (determined by the eigenvalues), the differences and similarities between the items become more obvious.

-If you have n measured features from m sources (samples) then the data can be arranged in a matrix.
-Examples of potential data sets include the stock values from m companies taken over n days, opinions of m customers regarding n competing products, or the grades of m students in n courses.
-In the examples presented here, the matrix columns hold the measured features and each row holds the data taken from one source.
-Although with adjustments to equations, the data may be transposed with the features in rows and the samples in columns.
+The data can be arranged in a matrix with \(n\) measured features from \(m\) sources (samples).
+Examples of potential data sets include the stock values from \(m\) companies taken over \(n\) days, opinions of \(m\) customers regarding \(n\) competing products, or the grades of \(m\) students in \(n\) courses.
+In the examples presented here, the matrix columns hold the measured features, and each row holds the data from one source.
+However, with adjustments to the equations, the data may be transposed with the features in rows and the samples in columns.

-The first step in the algorithm is to subtract the mean of each feature from the data so that each feature has a zero mean.
-This is needed to make a covariance matrix.
+To make a covariance matrix, we first subtract the mean of each feature from the data so that each feature has a zero mean.

 Recall from Covariance and Correlation that a covariance matrix is symmetric with the variance of each feature on the diagonal and the covariance between features in the off-diagonal positions.

-Next, the eigenvectors, \mathbf{V}, and eigenvalues of the covariance matrix are found.
+Next, the eigenvectors, \(\mathbf{V}\), and eigenvalues of the covariance matrix are found.
 The eigenvalues are used to sort the eigenvectors.
-All eigenvalues could be used, but because we wish to achieve dimensionality reduction, only the eigenvectors with the largest eigenvalues are used.
-The PCA space is the k most significant eigenvectors.
-The sub-set of the eigenvectors gives us the mapping of the data onto the PCA space.
+Because we wish to achieve dimensionality reduction, only the eigenvectors corresponding to the \(k\) largest eigenvalues are used to map the data onto the PCA space.

-To reconstruct the original data with reduced dimensionality, we just reverse the steps.
+Reverse the steps to reconstruct the original data with reduced dimensionality.

 10.1.
 PCA for Data Analysis

-To illustrate what PCA does with a simple plot, the following code shows a PCA example with only two data sets.
-Noise was added to the data to show how dimensionality reduction separates the essence of the data from the uncorrelated noise.
+To illustrate what PCA does with a simple plot, the PCA_demo script is an example of PCA with only two data features.
+Noise was added to the data to show how dimensionality reduction separates the correlated data from the uncorrelated noise.
 In this example, the data was reconstructed with reduced dimensionality.
-Notice the lines showing the principal and minor axes.
+Notice the lines in figure Fig. 10.1 showing the principal and minor axes.
 The orientation of the principal axis is aligned with the correlation of the data, while the minor axis is aligned with the uncorrelated noise.
-Thus, as we also saw in (Dimensionality Reduction) for the SVD, the lower rank data is preferred to the full rank data that contains noise.
-Fig. 10.1 shows a plot demonstrating that the reconstructed data is aligned with the correlation between the columns of the original data.
+Thus, as we also saw in Dimensionality Reduction for the SVD, the lower rank data is preferred to the full rank data that contains noise.
+Figure Fig. 10.1 shows a plot demonstrating that the reconstructed data is aligned with the correlation between the columns of the original data.

 % File: PCA_demo.m